-Cancer Circle, Babbini was introduced to Sanaz Memarzadeh, MD (RES '00, FEL '03), PhD '08, a gynecologic oncologist and researcher at UCLA Health.
+Cancer Circle, Babbini was introduced to Circle, Babbini visits UC Santa Barbara to Sanaz Memarzadeh, MD (RES '00, FEL '03), PhD '08, a gynecologic oncologist and researcher at UCLA Health.
 Babbini was impressed by a presentation Dr. Memarzadeh made during a conference, and she knew at that moment that she wanted to support her work.

-For Dr. Memarzadeh, The Circle's support transcends its annual donations.
+support transcends its annual donations.
 A 2020 study found that funding for ovarian cancer research is about 5% of the amount allocated for prostate cancer, though ovarian cancer is far more deadly.
 Researchers concluded that national funding for ovarian cancer research doesn't correspond with the lethality of the disease.

-"For underfunded diseases like gynecologic cancers, philanthropic support is essential," Dr. Memarzadeh says.
-It allows her lab to conduct experiments with few restrictions, exploring novel, breakthrough ideas and generating preliminary data that can lead to subsequent support from larger agencies such as the National Institutes of Health.
+"For underfunded diseases like gynecologic cancers, philanthropic support is essential."
+Dr. Memarzadeh savs.
+It allows her lab to conduct experiments with few restrictions, exploring novel, breakdata that can lead to subsequent support from larger agencies such as the National Institutes of Health.

 But funding is only part of the partnership between the physician-scientist and The Circle.
-"Paulinda has created a community of women who are passionate about women's-cancer research," Dr. Memarzadeh says.
-"Some are survivors themselves; some are in treatment; some have lost loved ones to this cancer.
+"Paulinda has created a community of women who are passionate about women's-cancer research."
+Dr. Memarzadeh says.
+"Some are survivors themselves: some are in treatment: some have lost loved ones to this cancer.
 The Circle has become an invaluable communications resource, tethering our research goals to increased public awareness."

 That has extended to engagement with such civic resources as the City of West Hollywood, the Los Angeles City Council and other women's groups.
-"So, yes, the funding is important, but their work also brings heightened awareness to cancers that are understudied and triggers conversations about the signs and symptoms and the need for more research that leads to better treatments," Dr. Memarzadeh says.
+"So, yes, the funding is important, but their work also brings heightened awareness to cancers that are understudied and triggers conversations about the signs and symptoms and the need for more research that leads to better treatments."
+Dr. Memarzadeh savs.